This Is Our Story

 • Doris Kearns Goodwin, Leadership: In Turbulent Times (Simon & Schuster, 2018): a leadership study on four United States presidents.

-• Andrew Roberts, Churchill: Walking With Destiny (Viking, 2018): a mammoth one-volume biography
+• Andrew Roberts, Churchill: Walking with Destiny (Viking, 2018): a mammoth one-volume biography

 • William Manchester and Paul Reid, The Last Lion: Winston Spencer Churchill (a biographical trilogy): Visions of Glory, 1874-1932 (Little, Brown and Company, 1984); Alone, 1932-1940 (Bantam, 1988); Defender of the Realm, 1940-1965 (Little, Brown and Company, 2012).